pabloferg/personal-website/readme.md

 # My Personal Website

-Using the skills I learn in COdecademy's Web Development course, I am creating a personal website where I can:
+Using the skills I learn in Codecademy's Web Development course, I am creating a personal website where I can:

 - introduce myself.
 - explain my background.